reiniiriarios/chromaticity-color-utilities/README.md

   - note to self: rec709 does gamma conversion before while rec2020 does gamma conversion after when converting to ypbpr (I think)
 - Write more documentation wrt mathematics.
 - Integrate my references better. :)
+- Validate YIQ
+- For RGBA to CMYK, mix alpha with white